 Reporting the disposal on a subsequent self-assessment return

 Where the individual is also within self-assessment, it will be necessary to report the disposal twice - once within 60 days (30 days for completions on or before 26 October 2021) and then again on the relevant self-assessment return.
 HMRC have confirmed that CGT computations for disposals in 2020/21 will not be pre-populated into 2020/21 self-assessment returns, but HMRC is looking into the possibility of pre-population for future SA returns.

 Completing self-assessment prior to deadline of property return

 In a very few limited cases it may be possible for the individual to report the gain just once, via their self-assessment return.
 In these cases the obligation to file a property return is avoided because the individual is able to file their self-assessment return before the 60-day deadline (30 days for completions on or before 26 October 2021) for the UK property return.
 For example, if the exchange occurred on 2 February 2021, so that the disposal occurred for CGT purposes in 2020/21, but completion only occurred on 31 May 2021, the individual would have until 30 June 2021 to make their property report.
 If they were able to submit their 2020/21 self-assessment return prior to 30 June 2021 (and that tax return included the property disposal), then this removes the obligation to complete a property return as well.
 It appears this will then mean the original 31 January deadline would apply for any CGT due.
-HMRC have been made aware of this feature of the legislation and now that the deadline has been extended to 60 days for completions on or after 27 October 2021, it is likely that more people will be able to benefit from this approach at the end of the 2021-22 tax year.
+HMRC are aware of this feature of the legislation and now that the deadline has been extended to 60 days for completions on or after 27 October 2021, it is likely that more people will be able to benefit from this approach at the end of the 2021-22 tax year.

 Interaction with top-slicing